palanioffcl/CTF-Writeups/Meta games CTF 2021/Crypto/Size Matters.md

 Let's break the RSA using decode.fr or your own tool to decrypt.

 After make all those things.
-Eventually we get the Flag😍
+I got the Flag😍

 # Flag:
 ```